-The origin of the myths of these Gods are obscured in antiquity, but the abandonment of the Osiris cult in favor of the cult of Amun-Re, also suggests that the previously obscure Theban God Amun may have now complemented the role of Seth, who, in the ancient myth killed Osiris, since Amun now replaced Osiris as the preferred Egyptian God.
+The origin of the myths about these Gods are obscured in antiquity, but the abandonment of the Osiris cult in favor of the cult of Amun, also suggests that the previously obscure Theban God Amun may have now complemented the role of Seth, who, in the ancient myth killed Osiris, since Amun replaced Osiris as the preferred Egyptian God in the New Kingdom.
 In the blending of these older personas, Baal could appropriate the common religious elements already existing, to establish and maintain his position as dominant God of the regions.

 Anath, Anat-Isis and Astarte represented Asiatic and Egyptian names of Ashtaroth, her rise in popularity as worshipful deity under these names corresponds to the efforts she continued to make to establish herself as Goddess in the lower heavens of the surrounding regions along with Baal.
 The Egyptian counterpart Isis, who was well established in Egypt by the end of the Middle Kingdom, continued to enjoy high status within the Amun-Re cult, which also reflects the allied relationship she and Baal continued to have up until they became enemies some 400 years later.

 Egyptian Isis is also Ashtaroth